Ted Bundy: Modus operandi and victim profiles

 Other significant obstacles for law enforcement were Bundy's generic, essentially anonymous physical features, and a curious chameleon-like ability to change his appearance.
 Early on, police complained of the futility of showing his photograph to witnesses; he looked different in virtually every photo ever taken of him.
-In person, "his expression would so change his whole appearance that there were moments that you weren't even sure you were looking at the same person", said Stewart Hanson Jr., the judge in the DaRonch trial.
+In person, "his expression would so change his whole appearance that there were moments that you weren't even sure you were looking at the same person," said Stewart Hanson Jr., the judge in the DaRonch trial.
 "He [was] really a changeling."
 Bundy was well aware of this unusual quality and he exploited it, using subtle modifications of facial hair or hairstyle to significantly alter his appearance as necessary.
 He concealed his one distinctive identifying mark, a dark mole on his neck, with turtleneck shirts and sweaters.
 Even his Volkswagen Beetle proved difficult to pin down; its color was variously described by witnesses as metallic or non-metallic, tan or bronze, light brown or dark brown.

 Bundy's modus operandi evolved in organization and sophistication over time, as is typical of serial killers, according to FBI experts.
 Early on, it consisted of forcible late-night entry followed by a violent attack with a blunt weapon on a sleeping victim.
 As his methodology evolved, he became progressively more organized in his choice of victims and crime scenes.
 He would employ various ruses designed to lure his victim to the vicinity of his vehicle where he had pre-positioned a weapon, usually a crowbar.
 In many cases he wore a plaster cast on one leg or a sling on one arm, and sometimes hobbled on crutches, then requested assistance in carrying something to his vehicle.
 Bundy was regarded as handsome and charismatic, traits he exploited to win the confidence of his victims and the people around him in his daily life.
-"Ted lured females", Michaud wrote, "the way a lifeless silk flower can dupe a honey bee".
-He would sometimes approach females pretending to be an authority figure or firefighter.
+"Ted lured females," Michaud wrote, "the way a lifeless silk flower can dupe a honey bee."
+He would sometimes approach women pretending to be an authority figure or firefighter.